-For instance: if you were creating a website for Marijuana Edibles, you would need pages for such subjects as sweet and savory marijuana edible products, manufacturers of marijuana edibles, medical marijuana smoking vs edibles, the history of marijuana, US marijuana laws etc. Besides the content for the site, you would most likely want to add a form so people could contact you for more information, as well as have numerous images for the various manufacturers products.
-If you had no or few HTML/CSS skills would you be able to create a website for Marijuana Edibles in WordPress?
+For instance: if you were creating a website for cubic zirconia jewelry, you would need pages for such subjects as the specific product types, styles, materials, etc. Besides the content for the site, you would most likely want to add a form so people could purchase or contact you for more information, as well as have numerous images for the various products.
+As an example site, check out sterlingforever.com.
+Note the work that has gone into this presentation.
+If you had no or few HTML/CSS skills would you be able to create a website for cz rings in WordPress?

 One of the best things about WP themes is that pretty much anyone can construct one using only basic HTML/CSS skills (or even without — total beginners have a number of ‘how-to’ pages to help them get started).
 On the other hand, there are plenty of breathtaking themes already out there, ready to go and often already perfectly suited to the website that you’re trying to build and promote.
 For example, a website selling custom silk drapes could simply use the Empress theme since it already has a gorgeous window in the primary background image.
 But if you want to actually enable the purchasing of your curtains and drapes, you will need a commerce engine.
 Woo Commerce is one such engine that’s very reasonable and has lots of bells and whistles to spruce up your site’s marketing side.
 Another way to go is to have a developer code a unique solution into the existing Empress theme.